LonghornGaming/Server-Access-Game-Sorter/README.md

 # Server-Access-Game-Sorter
-a ^⁽ˢᶜᵘᶠᶠᵉᵈ⁾ automated game sorting algo because daniel needs to learn python and doesn't want to alphabetize manually
+a ^⁽ˢᶜᵘᶠᶠᵉᵈ⁾ automated game sorting algo because daniel needs to learn python and didn't want to alphabetize manually

-**only prints games with capital, alphabetical first letters

 ### **Run this with** `> python3 main.py`